 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with this medicine.

 If you or your child develop any unusual or strange thoughts and behavior while taking this medicine, be sure to discuss it with your doctor.
 Some of the changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
 Clobazam may cause confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Birth control pills may not work as well while you are using this medicine.
 To keep from getting pregnant, use another form of birth control together with your birth control pills during therapy and for 28 days after you take the last dose.
-Other forms of birth control include condoms, a diaphragm, or a contraceptive foam or jelly.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.